About the Children's Choice Waiver

 Children's Choice participants must be between the ages of birth through age 18.
 Children that age out (reach 19) of the waiver are offered an appropriate waiver for adults, as long as they remain eligible for waiver services.
-In order to be eligible for services all participants must meet the definition, as outlined in the Louisiana Law, R.S.
-28:451.1-455.2 for a developmental disability.
+In order to be eligible for services all participants must meet the Louisiana definition of Developmental Disabilities as outlined in the Louisiana Law, R.S.
+28:451.1-455.2

 How to Apply